edu-plex/eduplex/README.md

 ## TODO

-The website is currently hosted at `https://edu-plex.github.io/eduplex/`, but will be updated to our custom domain name shortly.
+The website is currently at [this](https://edu-plex.github.io/eduplex/) domain, but will be updated to our custom domain name shortly.